 It can also be that the UE can have a random timer started after the minimum wait time is over which will also ensure less signalling load on the network.

-Editor's note: It is FFS how AMF of the PLMN which might have a Disaster condition in future, can determine an appropriate value of the minimal wait time, to be applicable when the UE accesses PLMN offering Disaster Roaming once the Disaster condition occurs.
+AMF knows the number of UEs registering in a particular area.
+So AMF can assign the minimum wait time via NAS signalling so as to distribute the UEs registration in case of a disaster.
+E.g the first 20 UEs can be assigned a minimum wait time of 5 seconds, next 20 UEs a minimum wait time of 10 seconds and so on.

 6.43.3 Impacts on existing nodes and functionality

 Impacts on the PLMN selection functionality and also the timing of the registration update procedure once the disaster has happened.